 On the other hand, maybe charging isn’t the issue.
 Sometimes you just run out of battery when you’re out and about, so having a charger on hand wouldn’t help anyway.
 In that case, we’ve collected some tips to help you boost your battery, like in this article from PCMag to make sure all your bases are covered.

 We’re far from a completely wireless future, but as technology progresses we’ve definitely begun to see the possibilities.

 Wireless chargers that are already on the market are the first step to being completely free of cords and can make for a much smoother user experience with your phone by eliminating the finickiness of a charger port and hidden electrical sockets.

-Does your phone currently support wireless charging?
+Are you using wireless charging for your Galaxy S10 (or older models)?
 If so, tell us your favorite part in the comments below!

 Andreas is an Apple and Microsoft fanboy who works with his Mac and lives with a PC at home.
 While he is not reading technology journals, you’ll probably find him playing online games with friends or hiking in the wild.